 But if you’re looking for a more dazzling sound, the Ortofon 2M Red or Blue are both snazzy upgrades.

-There’s no anti skate setting options.
-But if you follow the recommend tracking force of the cartridge you choose you’ll be good to go.
+There’s no anti-skate setting options.
+But if you follow the recommended tracking force of the cartridge you choose you’ll be good to go.

 The sound on this deck definitely outperforms its price tag.
 You’ll find it produces pretty high fidelity sound that’s clean, crisp and alive.